2 transgender women killed in separate shootings at Charlotte hotels, police say

 CHARLOTTE, N.C.
-(WTVD) -- Charlotte-Mecklenburg police are on the alert on Thursday after two transgender women were found shot to death in hotels on different occasions in less than two weeks.
+(WTVD) -- Charlotte-Mecklenburg Police Department is on the alert after two transgender women were found shot to death in hotels on different occasions in less than two weeks.

 On Easter Sunday, Jaida Peterson, 29, was found shot dead in a west Charlotte Quality Inn hotel room.
 Fast-forward nearly two weeks later and another transgender woman -- whose name has not been released -- was found shot to death at the Sleep Inn hotel on Thursday.